Paul Williams (The Temptations singer): Personal problems and decline

 Williams suffered from sickle-cell anemia, which frequently wrought havoc on his physical health.
 In 1965, Williams began an affair with Winnie Brown, a hair stylist for the Supremes and relative of Supremes member Florence Ballard.
 Williams was in love with Brown, but remained devoted to his wife and five young children.
 Williams was also depressed because Cholly Atkins' presence now made Williams' former role as choreographer essentially, but not completely, obsolete.
-While other members of the Temptations were habitual drinkers, Williams developed alcoholism, in contrast to drinking nothing stronger than milk, due to the tightly scheduled tours for most of the year.
+While other members of the Temptations were habitual drinkers, Williams became an alcoholic, in contrast to drinking nothing stronger than milk, due to the tightly scheduled tours for most of the year and as a way to self-medicate his sickle-cell anemia.
 Otis Williams recounted, "So to see a guy come from drinking milk to drinking, sometimes, two to three fifths of Courvoisier a day—that was kind of hard to take."

-In the spring of 1969, Williams and Brown opened the Celebrity House West, a celebrity fashion boutique, in downtown Detroit.
+During the spring of 1969, Williams and Brown opened the Celebrity House West, a celebrity fashion boutique, in downtown Detroit.
 The business was not as successful as planned, and Williams soon found himself owing more than $80,000 in taxes (US$ in dollars).
-His health had deteriorated to the point that he would sometimes be unable to perform, suffering from combinations of exhaustion and pain which he combated with heavy drinking and smoking cigarettes.
+Williams' health had deteriorated to the point that he would sometimes be unable to perform, suffering from combinations of exhaustion and pain which he combated with heavy drinking and smoking cigarettes.
 Each of the other four Temptations did what they could to help Williams, alternating between raiding and draining his alcohol stashes, personal interventions, and keeping oxygen tanks backstage.
 Ultimately, Williams' health, as well as the quality of his performances, continued to decline and he refused to see a doctor.

-Because Williams's voice had become ravaged due to his respiratory illness and alcoholism, the Temptations decided to resort to enlisting a fill-in for him.
+Because Williams' voice had become ravaged due to his respiratory illness and alcoholism, the Temptations decided to resort to enlisting a fill-in for him.
 Richard Street, then the lead singer of fellow Motown act the Monitors and formerly lead singer of the Distants, was hired to travel with the Temptations and sing all of Williams' parts, save for Williams' special numbers such as "The Impossible Dream" and "For Once in My Life", from backstage behind a curtain.
 When Williams was not well enough to go on, Street took his place onstage.
 In April 1971, Williams was finally persuaded to go see a doctor.
 The doctor found a spot on Williams' liver and advised him to retire from the group altogether.
 Williams left the group and Street became his permanent replacement.
 In support of helping Williams get back on his feet, he was paid his one-fifth share of the group's royalties, and kept on the payroll as an advisor and choreographer for the next two years.